RevoU-FSSE-2/week-11-alyuza/README.md

 - **Steps:**
   1. Log in as an employee.
   2. Navigate to the "Change Password" section in the profile settings.
-  3. Enter the current password and the new password.
+  3. Enter the new password and repeat password.
   4. Click "Change Password" to save the new password.

 **View Own Profile**